What are Credit Checks? Hard versus Soft Checks and Defaults Explained

 How to pass a credit check

 If you’re worried about passing a credit check there are a few things that you can do.
-If you know you don’t have any CCJs or court-related issues with money, you can make sure your credit report is healthy by getting on the electoral roll and making sure that you don’t apply for credit too often.
+If you know you don’t have any CCJs or court-related issues with money, you’re in a good place already.
+You can help improve your credit score by getting on the electoral roll and don’t apply for credit too often.

-You can regularly check your credit score on free websites such as Clearscore and Experian to see if you have anything on your report that could impact your credit score.
+You can regularly check your credit score on free websites such as Clearscore and Experian.
+Here you can see if you have anything on your report that could impact your credit score.

-If you know you need a credit check for renting and you’re worried about not passing, there are other things you can do if you do fail, such as finding a guarantor or paying more money upfront so try not to stress if you think you might fail.
+If you need a credit check for renting and you’re worried about not passing, there are other ways to try.
+These include finding a guarantor or paying more money upfront.
+So try not to stress if you think you might fail.

 How long does a credit check take?

 Credit checks can normally be completed in seconds or minutes if you’re applying for credit online.
-However, if you’re trying to rent a house and are undertaking referencing and credit checks it can take a few days for the credit check to take place, depending on what credit reference agency the company or lender undertaking the credit check is using.
+But if you’re trying to rent a house, credit checks can take a few days for the to take place.
+This depends on what credit reference agency the company or lender undertaking the credit check is using.

 What is a credit reference agency?